 Remote and In Person Mediation.
 Mr. Nolland is currently conducting remote mediations via Zoom.
-In light of the most recent pandemic surge, Mr. Nolland anticipates resuming limited in person mediations beginning in late Fall 2021 with the participants' commitment to appropriate safety precautions and protocols and all in person participants vaccination confirmation.
+In light of the current pandemic status, Mr. Nolland anticipates resuming limited in person mediations beginning in the Spring/Summer of 2022 with the participants' commitment to appropriate safety precautions and protocols and all in person participant vaccination confirmation.
 Even after the pandemic is largely under control Mr. Nolland expects there will continue to be substantial demand for remote mediation or hybrid remote/in person mediation because of its effectiveness, the ease of scheduling, convenience for the participants, and the savings in travel time and costs.
+Perhaps even more significantly, remote mediation allows full and direct participation by ultimate decision-makers and other stakeholders who would not otherwise attend an in person mediation because of their schedules and without the time pressures of travel or other commitments that might cause the mediation to end or adjourn prematurely.

-Mr. Nolland has conducted over 175 remote mediations and arbitration hearings via Zoom with as many as a dozen distinct parties/counsel and over 40 participants in separate breakout rooms.
-Those mediations and arbitration hearings have been fulsome and extremely effective.
+Mr. Nolland has conducted over 250 remote mediations and arbitration hearings via Zoom with as many as a dozen distinct parties/counsel and over 40 participants in separate breakout rooms.
+Those mediations and arbitration hearings have been fulsome and extremely effective with settlement rates as high or higher than traditional in person mediation.
 Mr. Nolland is highly proficient in conducting remote mediations and has co-authored a Zoom Mediation Resource Guide with his colleagues.
 That Zoom Resource Guide is available for download in the link below.

 Types of Cases.
-Mr. Nolland has extensive experience in mediating virtually every kind of significant commercial and business dispute, including: core bankruptcy and other insolvency related matters (such as fraudulent conveyance or other adversary proceedings); note and lender cases; trade secret and intellectual property cases; software litigation; probate, trust, and estate litigation; securities cases; significant product liability and personal injury cases; significant employment matters including sex, age, or race discrimination, wrongful termination, and FLSA cases; franchise or license litigation; lender liability cases; construction cases; DTPA cases; commercial landlord/tenant disputes; legal and accounting malpractice cases; partnership and corporate oppression disputes; class actions; insurance coverage litigation; and D&O litigation.
+Mr. Nolland has extensive experience in mediating virtually every kind of significant commercial and business dispute, including: core bankruptcy and other insolvency related matters (such as fraudulent conveyance or other adversary proceedings); note and lender cases; trade secret and intellectual property cases; software and implementation disputes; probate, trust, and estate litigation; securities cases; legal, accounting and other professional malpractice cases; D&O litigation; significant product liability and personal injury cases; significant employment matters including sex, age, or race discrimination, wrongful termination, and FLSA cases; franchise or license litigation; lender liability cases; construction cases; significant commercial landlord/tenant disputes; partnership and corporate oppression disputes; class actions; and insurance coverage litigation.

 Scheduling.
 In addition to normal business days, Mr. Nolland is often available to mediate cases on the weekends to accommodate special scheduling needs of the parties or the court.
 He mediates cases pending in locales throughout the nation and internationally.
 A link to Mr. Nolland's on line mediation calendar is available here.

 Mediation Fees.
-Mr. Nolland's typical mediation fees are $3,250 - $5,250 per party, per day for full-day mediations depending on the magnitude of the case, although the mediation fee may be higher or lower depending on the nature and complexity of the case, the number of parties, the dollar amount, seriousness, or magnitude of the matters at issue, and other factors which may impact the amount of time necessary to conduct the mediation, preparation for the mediation, and for any post-mediation follow-up.
-More information is provided in his Mediation Fee Schedule available as a PDF at the download link below.
+Mr. Nolland's typical mediation fees range from $4,500 - $6,500 per party, per day for full-day mediations depending on the character and size of the case - although the mediation fee per party may be higher or lower depending on the dynamics, nature and complexity of the case, the number of parties involved and their respective positions in the dispute, the dollar amount in play by way of claims, counterclaims or the like, any non-monetary relief sought, the seriousness and magnitude of the matters at issue, and other factors which may impact the amount of time necessary to conduct the mediation, preparation for the mediation, and for any post-mediation follow-up.
+The fees for a weekend or out of town mediation will be adjusted for travel costs, travel/overnight time, and the like which is included in the final quoted mediation fee.
+While most of the cases he mediates involve significant seven, eight or nine figure disputes, for those cases where all parties agree in advance that less than $1 Million is at issue and no non-monetary relief is being sought, Mr. Nolland's fee structure contemplates a lower mediation fee.
+More information is provided in his Mediation Fee Schedule available as a PDF download in the Mediation and Arbitration Downloads section below.
+Finally, because of the nature and magnitude of most cases he mediates, Mr. Nolland generally declines half day mediations and typically suggests another mediator whose practice is better suited to that strata of cases.

 Court Admissions.
 Mr. Nolland is licensed to practice before the U.S. Supreme Court, the U.S. Courts of Appeal for the 2nd, 4th and 5th Circuits, the U.S. District Courts for the Northern and Eastern Districts of Texas and for the Northern, Southern and Eastern Districts of New York, the Texas Supreme Court and all State Courts in Texas and New York.